Norwegian mass killer Breivik still a danger, psychiatrist says at hearing | DW | 19.01.2022

 "The prison believes there is a big risk he would once again commit crimes similar to those for which he was convicted if he were to be released at this stage," said Emily Krokann, legal counsel for the Skien prison.

-Victims' family members and survivors feared he would use the parole hearings to spread his ideology.
+Victims' family members and survivors feared that Breivik would use the parole hearings to spread his ideology.

 Breivik proved them right, as he made Nazi salutes and gave a long, rambling speech about white power and National Socialism in his testimony.